rafalstepien/rust-notes/memory.md

 - Issue of double free or mismatched alloc/free happening
 - Freeing memory twice -> freeing memory you don't own -> allocator metadata corruption
 - Heap memory must be freed exactly once to keep allocator state consistent

+# Known unknowns
+- Does Rust prevent accessing memory that was deallocated, or even having a pointer to that location?